d-oliveros/isomorphine/README.md

 # Isomorphine

-Isomorphine is a Webpack loader that lets you access server-side functions from the browser as if you were in the server, without exposing server-side code.
-It lets you create an isomorphic API that can be used the same way in the browser and the server.
+Isomorphine is a Webpack loader that lets you require and use server-side entities from the browser, as if you were in the server. _It does not expose server-side code._

 You don’t need to do HTTP requests and endpoints anymore.
-You can create API endpoints easily, using plain functions instead of complex controllers.

-The browser accesses a proxy of the server’s methods that are being required.
-The proxy is a mirror of the server-side entity.
-The proxy creates an HTTP request to Isomorphine’s endpoint (in the server).

-If the server (as opposed to the browser) is requiring the functions, Isomorphine will be smart, it will not create a proxy or do any extra routing.
+You can skip the transport layer, and focus on your application's purpose.

 ### Requirements
 - Webpack (I'll get the browserify transform soon though...)